Feeding the Hungry

 Water Wells

-Water wells provide water to the community and help our rural churches produce diverse crops
+Water wells provide water to the community and help rural churches produce diverse crops

-Many Zimbabweans lack access to mechanized equipment and expensive agricultural inputs; however, Noah’s FARM has provided funds so that rural pastors and teachers can attend workshops on how to use available resources to increase productivity and sustainability of farms and gardens.
-With an emphasis on composting, ground-cover, use of locally available manure, and minimal tillage, farmers are able to improve their crop output and increase the fertility of their soils.
-Noah’s FARM also comes alongside to fence gardens to protect them from free-ranging livestock.
+Many Zimbabweans lack access to mechanized equipment and expensive agricultural inputs; however, Noah’s FARM has provided funds so that rural pastors and teachers can attend workshops on how to use available resources to increase productivity and sustainability of community gardens.
+With an emphasis on composting, ground-cover, use of locally available manure, and minimal tillage, families are able to improve their crop output and increase the fertility of their soils.
+Noah’s FARM also comes alongside to fence community gardens to protect them from free-ranging livestock.

-Pastors and teachers excited about completion of training at Foundations for Farming
+Pastors and teachers excited about completion of a farming workshop

 Workshops on urban gardens at Mkoba Church of the Nazarene